Midseason Super Bowl 51 Projections

 Dallas Cowboys

 The best team in the NFC right now is the Dallas Cowboys.
 Who would have thought after starting quarterback Tony Romo went down in Week 1?
 Rookie Dak Prescott has not lost a game yet as the starter and rookie RB Ezekiel Elliott is the league’s leading rusher.
 Prescott and Elliott lead the offense, which is fourth the NFL in scoring (27.9) and the defense is as good as a Cowboys defense has been in several years.
 Dallas gives up 17.5 points a game, tied for fourth-best in the league.
 Dallas still has several tests remaining on the schedule including dates with Pittsburgh, Baltimore, the Giants, and Minnesota.
+Other rookies have also made their presence felt this season.
+Carson Wentz, quarterback for the Philadelphia Eagles, has shown promising skills in leading his team's offense.
+His ability to adapt to the NFL level quickly mirrors the success seen with Prescott and Elliott.
+These fresh faces bring a new level of excitement and unpredictability to the league's dynamics, showcasing the bright future of the NFC.

 Minnesota Vikings